 A large part of any slip and fall lawsuit investigation includes determining whether the accident was completely the fault of the property owner.
-If you partially contributed to the accident, you may not be eligible for compensation.
-Insurers are out to turn a profit.
-If they see any opportunity to deny a claim or minimize a settlement, they’ll take it.
+In Virginia, if you partially contributed to the accident, you may not be eligible for compensation.

 Negligent property owners are frequently the cause of slip, trip, and fall accidents.
 This negligence can manifest in a wide variety of ways, including:

 - Building code violations, like failing to have handrails installed in a stairway

 - Cracked, defective sidewalks

 - Icy surfaces